Hunters of Dune: Plot

 For three years, the no-ship Ithaca has been in an alternate universe, hiding from the "great enemy".
-It carries the clones, or gholas, of Duncan Idaho, famous military commander Miles Teg, the Bene Gesserit Sheeana, the last Bene Tleilax Master Scytale, and seven small melange-producing sandworms, as well as a number of other humans.
-Scytale has shared the secret of producing melange, also called spice, in tanks, because the sandworms do not produce enough to allow the ship to continue travelling.
-The mysterious Oracle of Time speaks to Duncan and brings the no-ship back into the 'regular' universe.
-The ship is discovered by the mysterious Daniel and Marty, first mentioned at the end of Chapterhouse: Dune.
+It carries the clones, or gholas, of Duncan Idaho and famous military commander Miles Teg; plus the Bene Gesserit Sheeana, the last Bene Tleilax Master Scytale, a group of Jews, other humans, four Futar man-beasts, and seven small melange-producing sandworms.
+Scytale has shared the secret of producing melange, also called "spice", in tanks, because the sandworms do not produce enough to allow the ship to continue traveling.
+The mysterious Oracle of Time speaks to Duncan and brings the no-ship back into the "regular" universe.
+The ship is discovered by the mysterious Daniel and Marty, mentioned at the end of Chapterhouse: Dune.
 They attempt to capture the ship, but it escapes.

-On Chapterhouse, the only remaining source of spice, Murbella, now the leader of the Honored Matres and Bene Gesserit, is attempting to merge the groups into the New Sisterhood and prevent civil war.
+On Chapterhouse, the only remaining source of spice, Murbella, now the leader of the Honored Matres and Bene Gesserit, attempts to merge the groups into the New Sisterhood and prevent civil war, despite the ultimately-fatal bickering of Bene Gesserit Bellonda and Honored Matre Doria.
 Desperate for more spice so that their Navigators can travel through space, the Spacing Guild approaches her, but Murbella refuses, threatening to cut them off completely.
-Unbeknownst to everyone but the Bene Gesserit, the sandworms on Chapterhouse are not producing much melange; the Bene Gesserit are making up the shortfall with their own stockpiles.
+Known only to the Bene Gesserit, the Chapterhouse sandworms produce little melange; the Bene Gesserit make up the shortfall with their own stockpiles.

-Though the Honored Matres had destroyed all Bene Tleilax worlds, their descendants (the Lost Tleilaxu) have returned from The Scattering.
-They use the shape-stealing Face Dancers for espionage, until the Face Dancers kill the Tleilaxu Elder Burah and replace him with a duplicate.
-It is revealed that they have replaced all the Lost Tleilaxu Elders, as well as countless humans on various planets in the Old Empire.
-Their leader Khrone sends the scribe Uxtal to serve the rebel Honored Matre leader Hellica, who has proclaimed herself Matre Superior and now rules the conquered Bene Tleilax homeworld, Tleilax.
+Though Honored Matres destroyed nearly all Bene Tleilax worlds, their descendants (the Lost Tleilaxu) have returned from the Scattering.
+They use the shape-stealing Face Dancers for espionage, until the Face Dancers kill Tleilaxu Elder Burah and replace him with a duplicate.
+It is revealed that they replaced all Lost Tleilaxu Elders, as well as countless humans on various Old Empire planets.
+Their leader Khrone sends Tleilaxu scribe Uxtal to serve rebel Honored Matre leader Hellica, who proclaimed herself Matre Superior and now rules the conquered Bene Tleilax homeworld, Tleilax.

 The desperate Spacing Guild goes to Ix seeking an alternative means of space travel.
-Khrone and his Face Dancers have secretly infiltrated Ix, plotting to dominate the universe.
-Working with Daniel and Marty, Khrone offers their advanced navigation technology to the Guild as if it were of Ixian design.
-The Guild agrees to the development of this technology if they have a monopoly on it.
+Khrone and his Face Dancers secretly infiltrated Ix, plotting to dominate the universe.
+Working with Daniel and Marty, Khrone offers their advanced navigation technology to the Guild as if it were Ixian-designed.
+The Guild agrees to develop this technology if they have a monopoly on it.